harshgondaliya/Multi-feature-Smart-Stick-for-Blind/README.md

 * PVC Pipe (used for creating the armature)
 * Red Electric Tape (to give a blind-stick look)

-## Diagram
-Diagram of the fully working model of stick with all its components is availalble at this [link](https://github.com/harshgondaliya/Multi-feature-Smart-Stick-for-Blind/blob/master/Diagram/Multi-feature%20Smart%20Stick%20for%20Blind%20diagram.PNG).
 ## Working
-The stick rings a different type of buzzer to execute each of the below mentioned features.
+The stick rings a different type of buzzer to execute each of the below mentioned features:

 **Obstacle Detection** : When an object is detected within 3 meter range of the stick, a buzzer rings.
 For this project, only a single HC-SR04 Ultrasonic Sensor Module was used.
 Thus, it can detect obstacle within 15 degree sector of the sensor. [_Video Link_](https://drive.google.com/open?id=1UZcNT_zw5SvOxyt5aXLhGN5MzU3aWY2t)